RCIC-UCI-Public/website-rcic/docs/source/references/glossary.rst

      High Performance Computing

    HPC3
-     is a scalable cluster-based computing infrastructure provided by RCIC.
+     Is a scalable cluster-based computing infrastructure provided by RCIC.
      It is one of UCI’s shared-computing cluster that expands upon the condo-style model of GreenPlanet and the now-retired HPC clusters